 Major and Minor Requirements

 Departmental approval is always needed for major or minor credit, even if the course is listed in the database.
 The Director of the Undergraduate Program of the department or program must sign the transfer of credit form.

-If you find a course already listed in the transfer credit equivalencies database, you may transfer the course for elective credit by simply completing a Request for Transfer of Credit Form.
-If the course is listed in the database, you do not have to obtain departmental approval to transfer elective credit.
+If students finds a course already listed in the transfer credit equivalencies database, they may transfer the course for elective credit by simply completing a Request for Transfer of Credit Form.
+If the course is listed in the database, students do not have to obtain departmental approval to transfer elective credit.

-If you don't find the course in the transfer credit equivalencies database, you must obtain approval to transfer elective credit from the College Dean's Office by completing a Request for Transfer of Credit Form and by submitting a course description.
+If students do not find the course in the transfer credit equivalencies database, they must obtain approval to transfer elective credit from the College Transfer Credit Evaluator by completing a Request for Transfer of Credit Form and by submitting a course description.

 Transfer Credit After Matriculation

 Request To Take Courses for Credit from Another Institution

-Prior to enrolling in courses at another institution, students must secure the permission of the College Dean.
+Prior to enrolling in courses at another institution, students must secure the permission of the College Transfer Credit Evaluator.
 Approval to take courses on a pass/fail basis must also be obtained prior to taking the courses.